DataFire/Integrations/integrations/generated/rebilly/README.md

     * latitude `number`: Latitude for specified ipAddress
     * longitude `number`: Longitude for specified ipAddress
     * postalCode `string`: Postal code for specified ipAddress
+    * score `integer`: Risk score computed per all the factors
     * timeZone `string`: Time zone for specified ipAddress
     * vpnServiceName `string`: VPN service name, if available
   * scheduledTime `string`: The time the payment is scheduled for collection